 Group work is the heart of ISWI.
 We offer 30 working groups, each dealing with a certain aspect of the main topic ‘tradition and transition’.
 There are thematic groups and art groups.
-Soon you can find an overview of the groups.
-Within the group sessions, you will have the possibility to share your experiences and views, discuss in detail and work towards solutions for current problems.
-Within the application process, you are asked to decide which working group you would like to join during the conference.
-You can state your three top preferences, but you will only be able to take part in one group, according to our capacities.
+Within the group sessions, participants will have the possibility to share their experiences and views, discuss in detail and work towards solutions for current problems.

 Traditions are the values, customs, and ideas that are passed on from one generation to the other.
 The purpose and the process of passing on traditions are dependent on a range of factors related on the individual, communities, geography and history for example.
 Humans have developed and carried forward traditions from the very beginning of civilization, and this process continues today.
 Traditions may evolve over time or may need to be rectified or even be completely rethought based on collective realisations and agreement.
 They inform us about how things worked in the past.
 However, with changing circumstances even long-held traditions may wither.
 Future transitions might require breaking with traditions and past beliefs.
 How do different traditions evolve and/or prevail?
 What are the different tendencies in dealing with traditions?
 What purpose do traditions serve today in a globalised, connected world?
 How do traditions define our identity?
 Should all traditions be challenged, if so how can we do that constructively?
 Our ability to adapt and take actions to change have contributed to our survival.
 Global issues such as war and climate change demand an unprecedented global transition.
 How can we balance traditions and transitions to pursue the vision of a fairer and sustainable future?
 Participants of this group can engage in a philosophical enquiry on traditions and its interrelation to our collective transition.